Social inequality alters brain structure and increases dementia risk

 Notably, these effects were more pronounced in people in Latin American countries.
 On the other hand, people from these countries had the most severe symptoms of dementia.
 “Changes in the brain due to social inequality may have exacerbated neurodenervation,” the authors said.

-But what was most surprising was the independence of the findings from individual characteristics.
-The relationships remained even after taking into account individual factors such as age, gender, education level, and cognitive ability.
+However, the most surprising thing was the independence of the findings from individual characteristics.
+The relationship remained even after accounting for individual factors such as age, gender, education level, and cognitive ability.

 "This highlights the independent role of macro-level factors in shaping brain health and demonstrates the need for more careful population screening when assessing the risk of Alzheimer's disease," concluded the study's author, Augustina Legas.

-Previously, similar results were found in another study, which found that poverty and stress alter the structure of children's brains.
+Similar results were previously found in another study, which found that poverty and stress alter the structure of children's brains.